Moss' logic for ordered coalgebras: Introduction

-It therefore seems natural to investigate the possibilities of extending the above mentioned results on Moss' logic for set coalgebras beyond the category of sets.
-This paper is a preliminary step in this direction, building on results obtained in~\cite{bkpv11}.
-Namely, we use the existence of a functorial relation lifting for functors preserving exact squares in the category $\Pos$ of posets and monotone maps.
-This provides us, as we show below, with the technical background for the development of the Moss' logic for poset coalgebras.
-Since the results about relation lifting in~\cite{bkpv11} were further generalised in~\cite{bkpv12} to the enriched case of $\V$-categories, where $\V$ is a commutative quantale, our ultimate future goal would be to define Moss' logic in this level of generality.
+It therefore seems natural to investigate the possibilities of extending the above mentioned techniques and results on finitary Moss' logic for set coalgebras beyond the category of sets.
+This paper is a step in this direction, developing Moss' logic in the the category $\Pos$ of posets and monotone maps, building mainly on results obtained in~\cite{bkpv11}.
+Namely, we use the existence of a functorial relation lifting for functors preserving exact squares in the category $\Pos$.
+This provides us, as we show below, with the technical background for the development of Moss' logic for poset coalgebras.

+Since the results about relation lifting in~\cite{bkpv11} were further generalised in~\cite{bkpv12} to the enriched case of $\V$-categories, where $\V$ is a commutative quantale, it is also possible to define Moss' logic in this level of generality.
+However, the commitment to the enriched setting in particular means that everything, including the language, forms a $\V$-category and if we are to be truly general, we deal with a highly unusual syntax.
+We feel that restricting to the case of preorderes ($\V$-categories where $\V = \bTwo$) or posets is the right level of enrichment for presentation of Moss' coalgebraic logic in full detail at the moment.

+The commitment to the enriched setting of the category $\Pos$ has similar consequences worth mentioning out front.
+First, every object we work with is going to be a poset, including a poset of atomic propostions or the poset of formulas.
+Arities of connectives and of the modality will be given by finitary poset functors.
+This alone opens possibilities to a rather unusual definition of syntax.
+Second, the usual notion of finite objects will be replaced by that of finitely generated objects.
+This affects notions of formulas, sequents and proofs.

-This paper is devoted to the ordered case.
-We present a {\em finitary\/} Moss' coalgebraic language for coalgebras for a locally monotone functor $T:\Pos\to\Pos$ that preserves exact squares.
+\paragraph{Contribution of this paper.} We present a {\em finitary\/} Moss' coalgebraic language for coalgebras for a locally monotone functor $T:\Pos\to\Pos$ that preserves exact squares.
 The logic is based on the language of logic of distributive lattices equipped with a single cover modality $\nabla$ (and for the sake of proof theory later also with its dual modality $\Delta$).
-The arity of both cover modalities is the dual $T^\partial$ of the coalgebra functor, and the semantics of the cover modalities uses relation lifting, proven to exist in \cite{bkpv11}.
+The arity of both cover modalities is the least finitary subfunctor $T^\partial_\omega$ of the dual of the coalgebra functor $T$, and the semantics of the cover modalities essentially uses the notion of relation lifting, proven to exist for our choice of coalgebra functors in~\cite{bkpv11}.